SChaeck/SChaeck/README.md

 <ul>
   <li> Majoring in Computer Science and Engineering at Dongguk University
-  <li> Undergraduate Research Student in the NLP Laboratory
   <li> Deeply engaged in studying NLP
   <li> Interested in LLM finetuning using Reinforcement Learning
 </ul>